Amir’s commentary on Hanukkah as Jews worldwide commemorate the “Festival of Lights”.

 Hanukkah, also known as the Festival of Lights, is a holiday based on the story and tradition of the Jewish people’s defeat of the Seleucid Empire (Syrian-Greeks) in the Holy Land.
 In the 2nd century BC (165) a small army of Jews called the “Maccabees” staged a rebellion against the Seleucids during their attempts to Hellenize the Jewish people and Land of Israel.

 A Jewish tradition at the time was to light Chanukiah (Hanukkah Menorah) in the Holy Temple in Jerusalem daily.
 As tradition tells, when the Maccabees liberated the Holy Temple in Jerusalem, a miracle occurred as only one day’s worth of oil for lighting the Menorah lasted for eight days.

-Hence the tradition of eight days and nights, each night during the holiday one additional candle lit commemorating and remembering the strength of the Jewish people and God’s deliverance from their enemies.
+Hence the tradition of eight days and nights.
+Each night during the holiday one additional candle is lit commemorating and remembering the strength of the Jewish people and God’s deliverance from their enemies.